mmolinac/P161Hi/README.md

       config file = /etc/ansible/ansible.cfg
       configured module search path = Default w/o overrides

+Each Virtualbox VM is provisioned with as many CPU cores as possible.
+That is, with a maximum as the host machine.

 ### Debian box

 At first I was planning on using the latest Debian box available.
 That is, [debian/stretch64](https://app.vagrantup.com/debian/boxes/stretch64) , but it seems that it needs a newer version of Vagrant to work fine.